Skip to main content

 default_wg

 default_wg will be assigned to regular queries that are under the management of resource groups but don't match any classifier.
-The default resource limits of default_wg are as follows:
+The resource limits of default_wg are as follows:

 • cpu_core_limit: 1 (for v2.3.7 or earlier) or the number of CPU cores of the BE (for versions later than v2.3.7).